 3. Host a podcast or webinar

-This strategy is closely related to Q&A. You can host a podcast or webinar at a time when your audience is highly likely to tune in.
+This strategy is closely related to Q&A. You can host a interview, commentary, or SaaS podcast (or webinar) at a time when your audience is highly likely to tune in.
 Ask your customers or audience to register for the webinar, so they can participate in the action.

 You can also ask for your customers’ email addresses so you can share the replay link, which should expire after some time.
 This will create a sense of urgency to listen and share.